Religion in Wales: Disestablishment – creation of the Church in Wales

 In reaction to the rise of nonconformity, some Anglicans came to recognise the weaknesses of the established church and its failure to counteract the popular aspects of nonconformity.
 The rigidity of the parish system and the distance between churches were quoted as examples of the failure of the church to adapt.

 The Welsh Church Act 1914 provided for the separation of the four dioceses of the Church of England located in Wales (known collectively as the Church in Wales) from the rest of the Church, and for the simultaneous disestablishment of the Church.
 The Act came into operation in 1920.
 Since then there has been no established church in Wales.
 Between 1996 and 2016, the number of signed-up Church in Wales members dropped from 91,247 to 45,759, or 1.5% out of a total population of 3,113,150.
 The number of Church in Wales members on the "Electoral Roll" dropped further to 42,441 in 2018, or 1.4% out of the total Welsh population of 3,187,203.
 In 2018, research conducted by YouGov found that 56% of Christians in Wales identified as members of the Church in Wales; Christians were 41% of the population according to the same survey in 2018.
+In 2021, the World Christian Database, produced by the Center for the Study of Global Christianity at Gordon-Conwell Theological Seminary, published data from 2020 estimating there were 1.1 million baptised Anglicans in Wales.